Things to do in London

 Touted as the benchmark of sustainable tall office architecture, designer Normal Foster says, “Nature takes care of the temperature of the building.”
 And it's no small feat.
 An open, circular floor plan creates a spiral shape.
 It encourages air to circulate, while shaded glass allows the perfect amount of light to penetrate at any given time of day.

-Officially titled Lee Valley VeloPark, the Olympic velodrome has a delightfully unusual shape.
+Officially titled Lee Valley VeloPark, the Olympic velodrome has a delightfully unusual shape—London architecture at its finest.
 It’s often compared to a Pringles potato chip.
-Hopkins Architects worked with civil engineers and velodrome expert Ron Webb to design the "most efficient and fast track in the world."
+Hopkins Architects worked with civil engineers and velodrome expert Ron Webb to design the “most efficient and fast track in the world.”

 Are you a cycling stalwart?
 Lee Valley is open to the public, so you can spin majestically around the track where gold medalist Chris Hoy won his 2012 accolade.
 No bike, no problem — they're available to rent, so you can bike until your heart's content!